|West Coast Swing: An Appreciation|

 Welcome to my personal appreciation of West Coast Swing Dance as art.

-My primary audience in this commentary is those who may have heard of Swing dancing, who may be intriqued to consider the amazing West Coast Swing variant of Swing, and are curious enough to:
+My primary audience here is those who may have heard of Swing dancing, who may be intriqued to consider the amazing West Coast Swing variant of Swing, and are curious enough to: (1) Look into what makes this modern kind of partner dancing so special and (2) Look at a representative collection of world-class West Coast Swing dances.

-As an added bonus, I'll also be delving into the deeper esthetic aspect of West Coast Swing for those who might already be familiar with it and, as was the case for me, got interested in the wider context of dance in general as an artistic medium, as a language of bodily motion, and as a social activity.
+As an added bonus, I'll also delve into the deeper esthetic aspect of West Coast Swing ("WCS" for short) for those who might already be familiar with it and, as was the case for me, got interested in the wider context of dance in general as an artistic medium and as a language of bodily motion

 To kick things off, here's a summary video that covers how wide the spectrum of WCS is (note the variety of international venues in this great montage--WCS is growing world-wide). (~5m):